 When you’re active, I would not recommend wearing bulky socks.
 Your socks might be working against you if you do, causing your feet to get extremely heated.

-This specific pair of socks will set you back around $15 with a lifetime guarantee.
+This specific pair of socks will set you back a very modest amount with a lifetime guarantee.

 5. SmartWool Hiking Light Crew